 We pride ourselves in providing services to students and faculty in a prompt, equitable, and courteous manner.
 Our team is able to best serve students when students know and understand the College’s academic policies and procedures (which are located in the College Catalog).

 The Registrar’s Office team is made up of four members of the D&E family.
-Stephanie Haynes is the registrar and a professor of mathematics; Carol Snyder is assistant registrar; Amelia Rossi is the associate registrar; and Glenda Brown is an office assistant.
+Stephanie Haynes is the registrar and a professor of mathematics; Rachel Wickham is assistant registrar; and Glenda Brown is office manager.
 Please feel free to contact any member of the team when you have questions related to registration or transcripts.